ExplainableIntelligence.

 Quality Intelligence

 SPC monitoring meets AI.
-Detects out-of-control conditions, correlates to process parameters, and recommends containment — pulling from quality reports, sensor data, and engineering specs.
+Detects out-of-control conditions, correlates to process parameters, and recommends containment.

 Trend and rule violation detection